sql-sith/cdc-2024-competition/resources/GREEN_DOCS.md

 ### Using PuTTY

-Click the windows button and start typing "Remote Desktop Connection" to search for the PuTTY client.
+Click the windows button and start typing "PuTTY" to search for the PuTTY client.
 ![First image goes here.](img/putty_doc_1.png)

 When the window appears, type in the hostname of the computer you wish to connect to.